 2. Restart your phone

 In case you have moved to this carrier’s cell tower and your phone is still stuck on EDGE network, consider restarting your device.
-Chances are that there are some bugs that are hindering it from reconnecting to this carrier’s original network.
+Chances are that some bugs are hindering it from reconnecting to this carrier’s original network.
 Here, you just need to press and hold the power button of your phone and then choose either to switch it off of restart it.

 Choose the latter option and see how it goes.
 Once you restart your phone, try to search for this carrier’s signal afresh and establish if it will connect to its original network or not.
 Ideally, once your phone turns on, you should be able to see the 4G or 5G icon on your phone’s network signal bar.

-3. Modify the battery saver settings
+3. Modify the battery-saver settings

 Modern phones usually come with a battery management feature that helps them to conserve more power.
 Once you activate this feature, your phone will no longer connect to T-Mobile’s original 4G or 5G network.
 Instead, it will connect to the EDGE network in a bid to conserve more power.